atrick/swift-evolution/proposals/0000-c-lang-implicit-pointer-conversion.md

 parameter is a pointer type or an optional (however deep) type wrapping a pointer.

-To support new conversion in interaction with optional types e.g.
+To support the new conversions in combination with optional types, e.g.
-`UnsafeRawPointer` -> `UnsafePointer<UInt8>?` new restriction won't
-be recorded until there are other restrictions left to try (e.g. value-to-optional or optional-to-optional conversions), doing so makes sure that optional promotion or unwrap happens before new implicit conversion is considered.
+`UnsafeRawPointer` -> `UnsafePointer<UInt8>?`, the new restriction won't be recorded as long as there are other restrictions left to try (e.g. value-to-optional or optional-to-optional conversions).
+Doing so ensures that optional promotion or unwrapping happens before the new implicit conversions are considered.

-Note that only conversions between typed signed and unsigned integral pointers are commutative, conversions from raw pointers are more restrictive:
+Note that while conversions between typed signed and unsigned integer pointers are commutative, conversions from raw pointers are more restrictive:

 |Argument|Parameter|Is Commutative|